JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 ## Ferrier estate (Greenwich)
 The first of these is the [ferrier estate regeneration](https://halag.files.wordpress.com/2010/11/ferrier.pdf) in Greenwich, where 1,906 council homes have been knocked down and are being replaced with a 'mixed tenure' scheme of 4,398 homes.

 The most recent phase (4a) of the scheme to be completed is ['Kidbrooke Village'](https://www.berkeleygroup.co.uk/new-homes/london/greenwich/kidbrooke-village) where Berkeley Homes was granted planning consent in 2012 for 374 units.
-The [planning application](https://planning.royalgreenwich.gov.uk/online-applications/files/591F8EE5C657B23BE9EBFC830D333E93/pdf/11_2366_O-Planning_Statement-64751.pdf) clearly states that 67 of these would be social rented homes:
+Berkeley's [planning application](https://planning.royalgreenwich.gov.uk/online-applications/files/591F8EE5C657B23BE9EBFC830D333E93/pdf/11_2366_O-Planning_Statement-64751.pdf) clearly states that 67 of these would be social rented homes:

 ![](/img/ferrier4aplanningstatement.png)
 *Extract from Berkeley's [planning application](https://planning.royalgreenwich.gov.uk/online-applications/files/591F8EE5C657B23BE9EBFC830D333E93/pdf/11_2366_O-Planning_Statement-64751.pdf) for phase 4a*